-A quadrilateral (four-sided figure) whose opposite sides are parallel, and whose opposite angles, therefore, are equal.
+A parallelogram is a quadrilateral (four-sided figure) whose opposite sides are parallel, and whose opposite angles, therefore, are equal.
 The diagonals of a parallelogram bisect each other.
 A parallelogram of base b and height h has an area:

 The height of a parallelogram is h = a sinA = a sinB.
 The sides a, b, c, and d and diagonals p and q of a parallelogram satisfy the equality: